Canadian Students at UWS

 • Your original letter of acceptance and of any scholarships awarded

-• A copy of a letter from the DSO regarding your admission and issued I-20
+• A copy of a letter from the DSO regarding your admission and issued I-20 Certificate of Eligibility

-After starting the DC program:
+After starting the DC or NMD program:

 • Issued I-20 with current signature (within the last 10-12 months)